 ASPIRER

-AeroSPIke Rocket Engine Realisation
+Aerospike Rocket Engine Realization

 Motivation

 The aerospike engine is an alternative rocket engine concept to the bell-shaped nozzle.
 It has the advantage that the resulting thrust can be ideally adapted for any ambient pressure by adjusting the mass flow.
-In theory, this can save up to 30% fuel.
-The concept was first developed in the 1960s, but for a long time could not be implemented using conventional methods: The "spike" or "stinger" is located in the hot gas stream and, without efficient cooling, melts away over time.
-Thanks to additive manufacturing and the integration of flow-adapted cooling channels close to the surface, realization is now possible after 60 years.
+In theory, this can save up to 30 % fuel.
+The concept was first developed in the 1960s, but for a long time could not be implemented using conventional methods: The “spike“ or “stinger“ is located in the hot gas stream and, without efficient cooling, melts away over time.
+Thanks to Additive Manufacturing and the integration of flow-adapted cooling channels close to the surface, realization is now possible after 60 years.

 Objectives and Approaches